 Directions

-- Spread the mixture into a 9"x7"x2" baking dish (or similar sized dish - a pie pan would also work) then spread fig jam on top.
+• Spread the mixture into a 9"x7"x2" baking dish (or similar sized dish – a pie pan also works) then spread the fig jam on top.
 Bake for 8-10 minutes or until warmed through, then sprinkle chopped pistachios on top and serve with crackers.
 This dip is best warm or even room temperature vs piping hot.

 Notes